How does ACE RMO work?

 - Preference, in order, the employers you wish to work for

 Full details on what is required as part of your ACE application can be found in the Application Process section.

-ACE only accepts references obtained from your TI year placements where the referee has observed your skills in a clinical setting.
+ACE only accepts references obtained from your TI year/final year placements where the referee has ob-served your skills in a clinical setting.

-In exceptional circumstances, where a trainee intern (TI) or sixth year medical student is going on an overseas elective during the first half of their TI year ACE will allow the graduate to supply ONE reference which is an exception to the above requirements.
+In exceptional circumstances, where a trainee intern (TI) or final year medical student is going on an over-seas elective during the first half of their TI year ACE will allow the graduate to supply ONE reference which is an exception to the above requirements.